reshapiro/eclipse-git-extensions/README.md

 - Listing orphan commits

+- Trivial command line to run any other Git operation you want without leaving Eclipse.

 - Also includes command-line Git versions of push, pull,fetch and checkout, as these can be significantly more efficient vis-a-vis JGit.